dustinlacewell/plait/README.md

     ↳ fail
     This is a test exception!

-If multiple tasks are passed, any exceptional Task will mark the whole Host with as warning, and no subsequent Tasks will be executed:
+If multiple tasks are passed, any exceptional Task will mark the whole Host with as warning, **and no subsequent Tasks will be executed**:

     plait -h root@0.0.0.0:32768 fail uname
     ✗ root@0.0.0.0:32768